5-8 July 2010

-After only a two hour flight from Vietnam, my travel buddy and I landed in the Hong Kong heat to be met by our old school friend, who would be hosting us during our stay.
-After some reunion hugs and a brief train ride, we arrived in the city itself and were picked up by our friend’s mum who took us to their home.
-We freshened up and headed out to dinner at Times Square in Causeway Bay, where there was a Toy Story theme going on in celebration of the upcoming film (this was a while ago).
-We were thrown in at the deep end with some casual duck’s tongue.
-I ended up dropping it on the floor but didn’t make a second attempt.
-We also had “drunken chicken” (i.e. cold marinaded chicken) and some tasty noodles, fried fish and crispy fish, so overall it was a good start to the trip.
-We then rounded off the night with cocktails and my first shisha experience at Sahara.
+After only a two hour flight from Vietnam, The Gap Year Buddy and I landed in the Hong Kong heat to be met by one of our old school friends, who would be hosting us during our stay.
+After some reunion hugs and a brief train ride, we arrived in the city itself and were picked up by The HK Friend’s mum who took us to their home.
+We freshened up and headed out to dinner at Times Square in Causeway Bay, where there was a Toy Story themed display in celebration of the upcoming film.

-We spent a very tiring morning by the pool, trying to catch some rays (I refused to go home pasty after 3.5 months travelling – but I did have to admit defeat in the end) but decided we had to move when we became peckish.
-We were taken to a 24/7 breakfast place called the Flying Pan, where we found an actual English fry-up.
+The three of us spent a very tiring morning by the pool, trying to catch some rays (I refused to go home pasty after 3.5 months travelling – but I did have to admit defeat in the end) but decided we had to move when we became peckish.
+The HK Friend took us to a 24/7 breakfast place called the Flying Pan, where we found an actual English fry-up.
 I swear I could actually hear angels singing as I tucked in.

 Once we’d had our fill of lying around doing nothing and eating, we caught the tram and headed up to The Peak.
 We wandered around the mall up there for a little while before collapsing at a table outside McDonald’s and just admiring the amazing views of the city below.

 The next day, we ended up at the IFC centre for food (you’ve probably caught the theme of our trip by now: food, food and more food).
 Our meal this time included a feast of steamed pork buns, fried noodles, egg fried rice and fish – just to name a few.
 We spent a little time in the mall before hopping on the Star Ferry over to Kowloon, where we found a H&M for some more affordable shopping.
-Obviously it was now time for something to eat.
-Again we were cultural and went for the local foods: curried fish balls (yum) and pig intestines (err…no).
-Actually, in all honesty, my intestines didn’t really have much flavour but my companions informed me that they were not nice and they were probably right.
+When we were done, it was obviously now time for something else to eat.
+Again we were cultural and went for some local foods: curried fish balls (yum) and pig intestines (less yum).
+Actually, in all honesty, my intestines didn’t really have much flavour but my companions informed me that their’s tasted of sewage.
 For something slightly sweeter, we ended up in a restaurant that sold purely mango-themed dishes.
-I certainly got a couple of my five a day there.
+I certainly got a couple of my five a day in that place.

-We explored Mongkok market for a little while and then found a place which had novelty Japanese photobooths.
-None of us knew Japanese so we just pressed stuff until we got what we wanted.
-We ended up with 10 pictures of us in various poses which we could then write over them and add in cartoon images before printing them out.
-A souvenir for life.
+We explored Mongkok market for a little while before founding a place which had novelty Japanese photobooths.
+None of us spoke Japanese so we just pressed buttons until we got what we wanted.
+We ended up with 10 pictures of us in various poses which we could then write over and add in cartoon images: a souvenir for life.

 After all the photo-fun, we realised it had been simply ages since food has last passed our lips.
 We decided the perfect place was the Modern Toilet – a, you’ve guessed it, toilet themed restaurant.
 Mhmm, tasty.
 There were pipes, urinals and decorative toilet seats on the walls, the tables were sinks with a glass top and we sat on toilets.
-Part of the restaurant was also designed to look like a shower room.
+One corner was also designed to look like a shower room.
 The food was served in miniature loos and basins.
-It wasn’t the best meal I’ve ever had but, what the food lacked in taste, it made up for in sheer novelty-value.
-They seemed to have run out of quite a bit of food, so sadly although we did have unlimited cake and ice cream, the only flavours of ice cream were taro (a kind of purple potato thing), coffee (which I didn’t like at the time but, since my time at university, necessity has made me into a coffee-fan) and sesame.
-We didn’t really order ice cream.
+It wasn’t the best meal I’ve ever had but, what the food lacked in taste, it made up for in sheer novelty-value and photo opportunities.
+The restaurant seemed to have run out of quite a bit of food, so sadly although we did have the option of unlimited cake and ice cream, the only flavours of ice cream were taro (a kind of purple potato thing), coffee (which I didn’t like at the time but, since my university days, necessity has made me into a coffee-fan) and sesame.
+We left the ice cream.